maubanel/GMS2-Action-Adventure-Game/resolve-collision/README.md

 ##### `Step 15.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond:

 We need to add enough collision checking so that the gap between checks is not larger than the collision volume.
 Lets add one more check in the middle right, left, bottom and top.
+We will now check if any of the three pionts collide.

 ![add collision to center top, right, left, and bottom](images/addCenterToFourSidex.png)